Amrita-Blockchain-Research-Club/No-Code-SmartContract-Both-LLMs/README.md

 Generates smart contract using BARD AI and ChatGPT.

-We Didn't add API keys here, Just by adding API keys then we are good to go.
+We Didn't add API keys here, by giving API keys as a user input we are good to go.